awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 1. Update your cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.
 **Important**
-If you're updating to version `1.22`, you must make the changes listed in [Kubernetes version `1.22` prerequisites](#update-1.22) to your cluster before updating it\.
 If you're updating to version `1.23` and use Amazon EBS volumes in your cluster, then you must install the Amazon EBS CSI driver in your cluster before updating your cluster to version `1.23` to avoid workload disruptions\.
 For more information, see [Kubernetes 1\.23](kubernetes-versions.md#kubernetes-1.23) and [Amazon EBS CSI driver](ebs-csi.md)\.
  Kubernetes `1.24` and later use `containerd` as the default container runtime\.
 If you're switching to the `containerd` runtime and already have Fluentd configured for Container Insights, then you must migrate Fluentd to Fluent Bit before updating your cluster\.
 The Fluentd parsers are configured to only parse log messages in JSON format\.
 Unlike `dockerd`, the `containerd` container runtime has log messages that aren't in JSON format\.
 If you don't migrate to Fluent Bit, some of the configured Fluentd's parsers will generate a massive amount of errors inside the Fluentd container\.
 For more information on migrating, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs-FluentBit.html)\.
 Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
 For more information about this requirement, see [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver)\.
 Assume that your current cluster version is version `1.25` and you want to update it to version `1.27`\.
 You must first update your version `1.25` cluster to version `1.26` and then update your version `1.26` cluster to version `1.27`\.
 Make sure that the `kubelet` on your managed and Fargate nodes are at the same Kubernetes version as your control plane before you update\.
 We recommend that your self\-managed nodes are at the same version as the control plane\.
 They can be only up to one version behind the current version of the control plane\.
-If your cluster is configured with a version of the Amazon VPC CNI plugin for Kubernetes that is earlier than `1.8.0`, then we recommend that you update the plugin to the latest version before updating your cluster to version `1.21` or later\.
+If your cluster is configured with a version of the Amazon VPC CNI plugin for Kubernetes that is earlier than `1.8.0`, then we recommend that you update the plugin to the latest version before updating your cluster\.
 To update the plugin, see [Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](managing-vpc-cni.md)\.
 If you're updating your cluster to version `1.25` or later and have the AWS Load Balancer Controller deployed in your cluster, then update the controller to version `2.4.7` or later *before* updating your cluster version to `1.25`\.
 For more information, see the [Kubernetes 1\.25](kubernetes-versions.md#kubernetes-1.25) release notes\.

 ------
 #### [ eksctl ]

-   This procedure requires `eksctl` version `0.144.0` or later\.
+   This procedure requires `eksctl` version `0.155.0` or later\.
 You can check your version with the following command:

    ```
    eksctl version